Here's some "tongue in cheek" Grammar Advice and Dangling Modifiers

 So, in your pursuit of scholarly writing, keep that in mind!

-Avoid casual writing, such as using first person, contractions, expressions ("slow as Christmas"), unsupported opinions, biased statements.
+Avoid casual writing, such as using first person, first person plural ("us," "we"), contractions, expressions ("slow as Christmas"), unsupported opinions, biased statements, rhetorical questions.

-Do not personify (giving human characteristics to inanimate objects).
+Do not anthropomorphize (giving human characteristics to inanimate objects).
 Example: "This article shows . . ."

 Use quotations and italics properly when referring to titles Use this chart.